weiping-playnext/Zenject/Documentation/MemoryPools.md

 }
 ```

-We might also want to add a Reset() method to the IFoo interface as well here, and call that on Reinitialize()
+We might also want to add a `Reset()` method to the `IFoo` interface as well here, and call that on `Reinitialize()`

 ### <a id="subcontainersandpools"></a>Subcontainers/Facades And Memory Pools

 You might wonder, if you are using dynamic subcontainers and facades, what is the best way to put the entire subcontainer in a pool?
-Let's take the following example to work from:
+Consider the following example:

 ```csharp
 public class EnemyFacade : MonoBehaviour, IPoolable<IMemoryPool>, IDisposable